Jinhu-Wang/Global_EcoBio/README.md

 ### Step 1: Load and Prepare Data

-JSON File: Parses the JSON to extract tile metadata, such as bounding boxes and download URLs.
+**JSON File**: Parses the JSON to extract tile metadata, such as bounding boxes and download URLs.

-Shapefile: Reads the AOI from the shapefile, ensuring its Coordinate Reference System (CRS) matches that of the tiles.
+**Shapefile**: Reads the AOI from the shapefile, ensuring its Coordinate Reference System (CRS) matches that of the tiles.

 ### Step 2: Convert JSON Tiles to a GeoDataFrame